KRTirtho/schoolacious/CONTRIBUTION.md

-# Contributing to VESchool
+# Contributing to Schoolacious

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to VESchool and its parts & components.
+The following is a set of guidelines for contributing to Schoolacious and its parts & components.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents